staujd02/Pi-RFID-Video-Player/README.md

  - To modifiy the key assignements that control the video engine during runtime, edit the KEY_MAPPING array in videoEngine.pyw (or videoEngineGPIO.pyw).

+ - Adding the a startup script  to /etc/profile.d is a way auto start the video player on user login
 ========================================================================
 ERRORS ? ? ? ?
 --------------